Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 In addition, `tiny` is a fully-featured _binary calculator!_  While it may not be as featured as a higher-level calculator, wherever any functionality is _missing_ `tiny` provides bridges into `math/big` to fill in the gaps.
-That being said, from my current vantage point the below operations _should be_ all that you'd need for pretty much anything you could dream up.
+That being said, from my current vantage point the below operations _should be_ all that you'd need for pretty much any _algorithm_ you could dream up.
 Since binary cannot implicitly distinguish the _sign_ from the _value,_ all operations are absolute and the sign is _provided_ with the operational result -

         let 𝑎 and 𝑏 = Known Phrases